fionnad/best-207-project/README.md

 ![Insomnia API Requests](https://github.com/fionnad/best-207-project/assets/144710186/2d8a515e-de82-4847-8d5c-45d75156ddd3)

-As shown below, our current output is a JSON with information about pulled from Apple Stock.
+As shown below, our current output is a JSON with information pulled from Apple Stock.
 The information on Apple was pulled on Friday, 29 September, and is shown below:

 {